exa2022/TAMUHACK-aggiExplorerApp/README.md

 # TAMUHACK/AggiExplorerApp
-This is an Aggie Explorer App that allows users to see upcoming university events, clubs, and other information.
-Some of the technologies that we used included html, css, and javascript.
+This is an Aggie Explorer App that allows TAMU Students and Faculty members to view upcoming university events, clubs, and other information.
+Some key functionalities part of this web application include Login/Sign Up authentication, top Navigation Bar, external images, as well as a Search Bar GUI.

+Here is a link to our Hackathon presentation:

+Front-End Technologies Used:
+1. HTML
+2. CSS
+3. JavaScript
+4. ReactJS

+Back-End Technologies Used:
+1. Django